aiooord/rostam-e-dastan/README.md

 - **aar_pth.exe:** It passes the hash operation in the background to spawn the file manager, making an RDP connection and other useful things with the right privileges.
 - **aar_cfs.exe:** It is a console-based file system manager.
 - **aar_gfs.exe:** It is a graphical-based file system manager.
-- **aar_rpe.exe:** It is a console-based process that executes programs on remote machines and delivers their output to launcher processes.
+- **aar_agde.exe:** It is a console-based process that executes programs on remote machines and delivers their output to launcher processes.
 - **aar_drp.exe:** It is an agent that drops malicious components on the target machines, and the launcher can interact with them via HTTP/HTTPS/RPC and other protocols.

 # Bug Tracker: